GiovanniSalmeri/yellow-metatags/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`Metatags` (default: `color-scheme, google, googlebot, referrer, robots, theme-color`) = names recognised in the page settings
+`Metatags` = names recognised in the page settings

 ## Developer